JS-LinuxInfra/GCP/CDL_Prep.md

 ## Scope
-This project contains a variaty of GCP tasks related to various services such as Compute, IAM, APIs, GKE, Spend, etc.
+This project contains a variaty of GCP tasks related to various services such as Compute, IAM, APIs, GKE, Spend, etc. CDL and GKE for now then moving into ACE.

 ## Environment & Services
 - GCP Console